-- The value of the loan
+- Summary of loan terms

-If you have questions about the costs associated with taking out a reverse mortgage, reverse mortgage eligibility, or you want to receive a loan estimate yourself, consider speaking with a GoodLife Reverse Mortgage Specialist, who will be happy to walk you through the process.
+If you have questions about the costs associated with taking out a reverse mortgage, reverse mortgage eligibility, consider speaking with a GoodLife Reverse Mortgage Specialist, who will be happy to walk you through the process.
 You can also start by using the reverse mortgage calculator to gain an idea of your potential cash flow.

 In 2021, 49,207 borrowers entered into reverse mortgages, an increase from the previous year.
 Reverse mortgages are becoming more popular...